Skip to main content

 Make the most of your TFSA every year

 Every year you can put more money into your TFSA.
 You can invest in a multitude of investments including mutual funds, stocks and more.
 Your wealth advisor will be able to give investment strategies on how to maximize your returns in your TFSA as part of your overall financial plan.
-Every year, the contribution limit increases and accumulates, which means that if you don’t reach the limit one year, you don’t lose it.
-Please visit the Canada Revenue Agency website for full details on TFSA limits.

 Year TFSA Contribution Room TFSA Cumulative Limit